CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 pileup records exactly matching the genome-wide pileup when given a list of positions for which the pileup should be generated.
 The differences are particularly evident at the first few snp positions and cause missing values in the SNP matrix.
+We first noticed this problem when the first or last position of the reference sequence was identified as a variant site.
 To work around this problem, the SNP Pipeline internally extracts the desired pileup records from the genome-wide pileup.

+This SAMtools issue has been reported here: https://github.com/samtools/samtools/issues/282

 Test Data Sets
 ==============